EduardBolanos/ciLisp/README.md

 "WARNING: incompatible type assignment for variables <name>"

-Adding, subtracting, multiplying, or negating operands of type integer should yield an s­expression with type integer; otherwise (i.e., if one of the operands is real), the type should be real.
+Adding, subtracting, multiplying, or negating operands of type integer should yield an s-expression with type integer; otherwise (i.e., if one of the operands is real), the type should be real.
 All other operations should return real values.

 # Task 4
 Task 4 (5 points)
 The following grammar expands the capabilities of ciLisp by adding print function.

 program ::= s-expr EOL

 s-expr ::=
    quit
    | number